vinamraarao/pet-adoption/README.md

 ## 🚀 Features

 - 🐶 View available pets and apply for adoption and request for posting a pet( sell a pet )
-- ✅ Doctor verification of pet health
+- ✅ Doctor verification of pet vaccination details and gives appoinment vaccination
 - 🧼 Request services: dog walking, grooming, caring
-- 👨‍⚕️ Admin, Doctor, Shop Owner and Service Manager dashboards
+- 👨‍⚕️ User, Admin, Doctor, Shop Owner and Service Manager dashboards
 - 💬 Notification system for adoption and service updates

 ## 🛠️ Technologies Used